Welcome !

 Countless of riders I have taught how to train their horses, to make them happy and healthy (again).

 I published two books, one in two languages on bitless dressage (2015) and one book about Dressage in hand & Equine rehab (2021) which won the Equus Award in 2022.
+I also published several children's books in English and Dutch.

 Currently, my primary focus is advocating for legislation within the EU and beyond to protect horses.
 My mission is to ensure species-appropriate husbandry, hoof care, and force-free training methods.
 To support this goal, I am writing a new book titled Yellow Horse Revolution: The Case for the Equine Manifesto.